-- Under the terms of our short term incentive plan, an individual age 55 with five years of service satisfies the retirement provisions under the plan and is eligible for a pro rata plan distribution based on eligible earnings to date multiplied by his short term incentive target at the actual level of achievement.
+- (1) Under the terms of our short term incentive plan, an individual age 55 with five years of service satisfies the retirement provisions under the plan and is eligible for a pro rata plan distribution based on eligible earnings to date multiplied by his short term incentive target at the actual level of achievement.
 Messrs.
 McClanahan, Whitlock, Rozzell and Standish satisfy the retirement provisions under the plan, and a termination of employment does not impact this payment.
-For purposes of the table above, the target level of achievement has been assumed.
-Mr. Harper does not satisfy the retirement provisions under the plan. - (2) For purposes of the calculations, amounts that would be payable in shares have been converted to dollars using the New York Stock Exchange closing price for CenterPoint Energy common stock on December 31, 2012 (which was
+For purposes of the table above, the target level of achievement has been assumed. - For purposes of the calculations, amounts that would be payable in shares have been converted to dollars using the New York Stock Exchange closing price for CenterPoint Energy common stock on December 31, 2013 (which was \$23.18).

-\$19.25).
 Under the terms of our long term incentive plans, an individual age 55 with five years of service satisfies the retirement provisions under the plan and is eligible for a pro rata plan distribution.
 In the case of performance shares, such distribution is based on the number of days employed in the performance cycle at the actual level of achievement.
 All amounts above have been calculated assuming the target level of achievement.
 In the case of stock awards, such distribution is based on the number of days employed in the vesting period.
 Messrs.
 McClanahan, Whitlock, Rozzell and Standish satisfy the retirement provisions under the plan.
-Mr. Harper, however, does not satisfy the retirement provisions under the plan.

-Upon termination of employment, each named executive officer would also be entitled to receive payment for any fully vested benefits to which he is already entitled or which are required to be provided by law.
+Upon termination of employment, each senior executive officer would also be entitled to receive payment for any fully vested benefits to which he is already entitled or which are required to be provided by law.
 These benefits could include those earned under CenterPoint Energy's retirement, benefit restoration, savings, savings restoration, deferred compensation and retiree medical plans, as well as the continuation of health coverage required by COBRA.

 Payments upon termination due to death.
-If a named executive officer, other than Mr. Harper, had died on December 31, 2012, the officer's designated beneficiaries would have been entitled to substantially the same amounts set forth in the table above under "-Payments upon termination of employment" for payments under the short term and long term incentive plans.
-If Mr. Harper had died on December 31, 2012, his designated beneficiaries would have been entitled to receive payments of \$385,000 under the short term incentive plan, and \$610,000 and \$242,000, respectively, with respect to performance share awards and stock awards made under our long term incentive plan.
-All amounts would be paid at the time of death.
-The table below presents information on the value of the benefits also payable if a named executive officer had died on December 31, 2012.
+If a named executive officer had died on December 31, 2013, the officer's designated beneficiaries would have been entitled to substantially the same amounts set forth in the table above under "-Payments upon termination of employment" for payments under the short term and long term incentive plans.
+The table below presents information on the value of the benefits also payable if a named executive officer had died on December 31, 2013.
 The numbers in the table and the accompanying footnotes have been rounded to the nearest one thousand dollars.
 The beneficiaries would be entitled to the following amounts:

-Type of Payment McClanahan(2) Whitlock Rozzell Standish Harper Executive life insurance plan (1) \$ 2,260,000 \$1,112,000 \$1,040,000 \$1,004,000 \$ - Executive benefit plan 6,215,000 2,761,000 Basic life insurance (1) 50,000 50,000 50,000 50,000 50,000 Total \$ 8,525,000 \$1,162,000 \$1,090,000 \$3,815,000 \$50,000
+Type of Payment McC Clanahan (2) Whitlock Rozzell Standish Carroll Executive life insurance plan (1) \$ 2,260,000 \$ 1,142,000 \$ 1,060,000 \$ 1,024,000 \$ 180,000 Executive benefit plan 6,215,000 2,816,000 Basic life insurance (1) 50,000 50,000 50,000 50,000 Total \$ 8,525,000 \$ 1,192,000 \$ 1,110,000 \$ 3,890,000 \$ 180,000